KBtechnologies/NeoFloppy/neofloppy.specification.md

 #   NeoFloppy
 ###  Specification
 ####  Version 0.1
-#### NOTE: This is a "work in progress" draft and NOT a final specification!
+###### NOTE: This is a "work in progress" draft and NOT a final specification!
-Fundamental things may be changed without prior notice!
+###### Fundamental things may be changed without prior notice!
+This specification is open for development and request for comment.

+Comment and Suggestions are recommended to be submitted as issues.

 ## Goal